oijkn/contextmenu/README.md

 ### menu.object.text
 string or HTML code when type: 'html'
 ### menu.object.type
-'button', 'infos', 'html', 'button' by default when 'html', you can put HTML code on the text
+'button', 'infos' or 'html'. 'button' by default

+when 'html', you can put HTML code on the text

 	type: 'html',